UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 You can apply the same procedure to any other pods that use persistent volumes.

+> [!NOTE]
+> In OpenShift v4, the cluster-logging components are named differently: the Elasticsearch pod is prefixed "elasticsearch-cdm-" and the pvc is prefixed "elasticsearch-elasticsearch-cdm-".
+In version 4, both kibana and elasticsearch are scaled using deployments rather than deployment configs.

 ```
 $ oc project openshift-logging
 Now using project "openshift-logging" on server "https://console.5678-89abcd:8443".